• Skip to primary navigation

 And then the final post in the series, Part 6 – Impact of Everything Else

 Did you find this article useful?
 How do you conduct or present a volume decomp and how is it different than this?
 Please share in the comments below.
 Subscribe to CPG Data Tip Sheet to get future posts delivered to your email in-box.
-We publish articles about once a month.
 We will not share your email address with anyone.

 What does CWW stand for?
 I’ve been using IRI and Nielsen data for over 20 years and have never seen this abbreviation.
 I’m used to seeing it written as Average Weekly % ACV Feature & Display (or just %ACV F&D implying average weekly).